Uniform Conditioning: Decluster

 • NPERCELL is the number of samples in the grid cell

 The sum of the weights over all samples equals the total number of samples (NDATA).
 Therefore if a sample lies in a high density area it will have a weight of less than 1, and if it is in a low density area it will have a weight of more than 1.
-The output file from the Declustered Weight method can be used to transform data into a normal distribution, for input to the NSCORE or SGSIM processes.
+The output file from this method can be used to transform data into a normal distribution, for input to the NSCORE or SGSIM processes.

 This stage of the process will model the declustered multivariate sample histogram in the form of a declustered samples data file.
 This is used in the next stage, creating variograms and global grade/tonnage curves.

-How to Calculate Dispersion Variance
+Dispersion Variance

 Dispersion variance (Variance of Z*) is an approximation of the variance of estimated block grades.